In this format, you must travel to a test centre to undertake your exam, where you'll be supervised in-person by an exam invigilator.

 What you can't bring:

-- Large, external clothing – such as a coat, scarf or hat, unless worn for religion purposes
+- large, external clothing, such as a coat, scarf or hat, unless worn for religious purposes

-It is at the supervisor's discretion to decide whether an item is acceptable to take into your exam room.
-You will be able to store any prohibited items at your test centre before your exam begins.
-For a full list of what you can and can’t bring with you, please review your confirmation email from Pearson VUE prior to your appointment.
+It's at the supervisor's discretion to decide whether an item is acceptable to take into your exam room.
+You'll be able to store any prohibited items at your test centre before your exam begins.
+For a full list of what you can and can't bring with you, please review your confirmation email from Pearson VUE prior to your appointment.

 All CPA Program exams are 195 minutes long (3 hours and 15 minutes).

 When you begin your exam, you will be led through a short tutorial.
-If this is your first computer-based exam with CPA Australia, we recommend you take your time working through the tutorial – this will not impact your overall exam time, as your timer won’t start until you begin your exam.
+If this is your first computer-based exam with us, we recommend you take the time to work through this tutorial.
+This won't impact your overall exam time, as the timer won't start until you begin the exam.

-Once you have finished all questions in your exam and clicked ‘End Exam’, you will be guided through a short survey.
-This too will not impact your exam time.
+Once you've finished all the questions in your exam and clicked ‘End exam’, you will be guided through a short survey.
+This won't impact your exam time.

 You will also have one unscheduled break, which you can take at any time during your exam.
-When you’re ready to take your break, raise your hand and advise your exam supervisor before clicking the ‘Pause Exam’ button, and then clicking ‘Pause Exam’ in the pop-up window to confirm.
-Your exam timer will stop for 5 minutes.
+When you're ready to take your break, raise your hand and advise your exam supervisor before clicking the ‘Pause exam’ button.
+Then you need to click the ‘Pause exam’ button in the pop-up window to confirm.
+Your exam timer will stop for five minutes.

-Read through the CPA Program exam policies to ensure you understand your rights and responsibilities in undertaking a CPA Program exam.
+Read our exam policies to ensure you understand your rights and responsibilities when undertaking a CPA Program exam.
 These include:

-Check the Pearson VUE website for your personal health and safety requirements – for example, candidates in some regions will be required to bring their own face mask.
+Check the Pearson VUE website for your personal health and safety requirements, for example, you may be required to bring your own face mask.

-Read through your exam confirmation email from Pearson VUE, sent to you when you scheduled your exam – check your spam folder if you can’t find it.
-You will also receive a reminder email 7 days prior to your appointment.
+Read the exam confirmation email from Pearson VUE that was sent when you scheduled the exam.
+Please check your spam folder if you can't find it.
+You will also receive a reminder email seven days before your appointment.

-Double-check your appointment date and time (including time zone) and your test-centre location.
-Work out how you will travel to your exam – plan to arrive 30-minutes before your appointment start time.
+Double-check your appointment date and time, including the time zone, and your test centre location.
+Work out how you'll travel to the exam and plan to arrive 30 minutes before your appointment begins.

 Check your calculator against the guidelines above and keep your eyes peeled for our Exam Checklist email.

-Check out our CPA Program Exam Frequently Asked Questions (FAQs) page for more information about test-centre computer-based exams.
+Visit our CPA Program Exam Frequently Asked Questions page for more information.